-Youth participation refers to the practice of involving young people in delivery and decision-making in their communities.
-Youth participation empowers young people by giving them opportunities to be actively involved in decision-making, research processes and programs.
-Young people can see that their actions have positive outcomes, and learn skills to support their own and the wider community’s development.
+For us youth participation refers to the practice of involving young people in delivery and decision-making in their communities.
+Youth participation empowers young people through opportunities to be actively involved in decision-making, research processes and programs.
+Young people’s actions have positive outcomes, and learn skills to support their own and the wider community’s development.

-Our Youth Advisory Group (also known as a Youth Reference Group) is a passionate group of young people aged between 13 – 17 who meet regularly, primarily to ensure our projects are youth-friendly and relevant to young people, their families and the community, and to support youth development of:
+Our Youth Advisory Group (also known as a Youth Reference Group) is a passionate group of young people aged between 15 – 17 who meet regularly, primarily to ensure our projects are youth-friendly and relevant to young people, their families and the community, and to support youth development of:

-We are committed to listening to our reference group and giving them meaningful ways to contribute.
+We are committed to listening to our reference group and engaging in multiple and meaningful ways to contribute.

 Our Youth Reference Group are involved to: